pabloguarda/isuelogit/README.md

 The `isuelogit` package addresses the aforementioned limitation by using the output of `sue-logit` to solve an inverse problem, namely, estimating the parameters of the travelers' utility function using traffic counts.

-This package was developed under the guidance of Prof. Sean Qian and it was used to conduct the analyses presented in the following preprint [(link)](https://arxiv.org/abs/2204.10964) "Statistical inference of travelers' route choice preferences with system-level data'
+This package was developed under the guidance of Prof. Sean Qian and it was used to conduct the analyses presented in the preprint available in this (link)(https://arxiv.org/abs/2204.10964)

 ## Development setup